Check Loan Eligibility

 Collateral - Asset mortgaged to the educational loan by the borrower.
 Collateral security essentially refers to real estate or liquid assets pledged to the bank to borrow an education loan.

 Loan Margin - The margin money, also called loan margin, in terms of study loans is the amount that is paid by the borrower while the remaining amount is paid by the lender.
-A loan margin usually expressed in percentage usually refers to the candidate's contribution to their overall higher education expenses abroad or in India.
+A loan margin usually expressed in percentage refers to the candidate's contribution to their overall higher education expenses abroad or in India.
 For example, 'SBI's 10% loan margin' means loan applicants are responsible for paying 10% of their overall expenditure, and the remaining 90% is contributed by the lender.
 The margin of the loan varies between different profiles.

 Pre-visa Disbursement - This term refers to a part of the loan disbursed before the applicant begins the process of applying for a visa.
-A pre visa disbursement is normally requested by those who borrow education loans to study in countries like Germany and Canada.
+A pre-visa disbursement is normally requested by those who borrow education loans to study in countries like Germany and Canada.

 Loan Tenure - Indicates the total repayment tenure of education loans.
 Loan tenure of 15 years indicates that candidates can repay their education loan within a span of 15 years.

-Amortization - Refers to a gradual repayment by periodic installments of the principal and the interest amount of the education loan.
+Amortization - Refers to a gradual repayment by periodic instalments of the principal and the interest amount of the education loan.
 Many international lenders use this term to indicate the process of repayment of overseas education loans.

 Moratorium Period - Refers to a loan holiday granted to the borrower.
 In education loans, it varies from lender to lender and goes up to course period + 1 year.
 Simple interest or partial interest is often charged by private lenders during the moratorium period.

 Loan Waiver - Those students who are unable to find employment for five consecutive years post their course of study are eligible for a loan waiver.
 They should provide genuine reasons behind their claims to lending banks.
-Waiving the education loan’s decision depends entirely on the lender.
+Waiving the education loan decision depends entirely on the lender.

 Loan Write-off - A loan write-off occurs when assets undertaken as collateral become assets that fail to deliver, that is, the asset cannot generate income that can help the bank recover any portion of the loan.
 A bank will cancel the loan in such a scenario, where the chances of the loan's recovery may seem remote.
 However, creditors continue to be liable for repayment.